 Jessica Perlo, MPH, is the Network Director of the Institute for Healthcare Improvement's (IHI) Open School, a global interprofessional community that provides health students and professionals with the skills they need to become change leaders in health care.
 Jessica holds a Bachelors in Science from the University of Vermont and a Master's in Public Health from Boston University School of Public Health.
 She is trained in community organizing from the Harvard Kennedy School of Government and facilitative leadership from the Interaction Institute for Social Change.
 For more than 10 years, she's worked in health professional program development and quality improvement at both Brigham & Women's Hospital and at IHI.
 Jessica is charged with leading IHI's effort to organize students to take action to improve the health of their communities through the Open School and is the Director of IHI's Joy in Work Portfolio.
 The aim of this portfolio is to provide new and innovative approaches to tackle the urgent challenge of workforce burnout in health systems, offices, and community settings.
 This portfolio supports leaders and individuals in fostering a positive work environment that creates equity, camaraderie, meaning, and choice in our work, and ensures a shared commitment deliver high-quality care.

-Amar Shah, MD, Associate Medical Director for Quality and Consultant Forensic Psychiatrist leads the quality system at East London NHS Foundation Trust (ELFT).
+Amar Shah, MD, is a Consultant Forensic Psychiatrist and Chief Quality Offer at East London NHS Foundation Trust (ELFT).
 This includes a large organization-wide quality improvement program aimed at supporting the organization to provide the highest-quality mental health and community care in the country.
 The quality system at ELFT incorporates quality improvement, quality assurance, quality control and quality planning – all with the shared purpose of improving outcomes and experience for the local population.

 Dr. Shah has experience in local quality improvement within a number of NHS providers and was engaged in national improvement work while seconded to the National Patient Safety Agency.
 He is an IHI-trained Improvement Advisor, and faculty for the IHI's improvement advisor program.
 Amar is the QI lead at the Royal College of Psychiatrists.
 He has an executive MBA in health care management, a master's in mental health law and a postgraduate certificate in medical education.